ff6347/extendscript.tilemill/README.md

 # extendscript.tilemill

+InDesign CS5+
 export png images from tilemill and import them to InDesign.

 still w.i.p.

+## prerequisites

+Learn a bit of tile mill.
+A got starter is this tutorial.

 ## Getting Started
 Download the [production version](https://github.com/fabiantheblind/extendscript.tilemill) from the folder dist.